-Wake up to this Steel-Cut Oatmeal with Cranberries and Almonds in the morning.
-It is the perfect simple portion sized breakfast to enjoy for two.
+Wake up to creamy Instant Pot steel-cut oats with cranberries and almonds in the morning.
+It is the perfect simple portion-sized breakfast to enjoy for two.
 This guest recipe is from The Ultimate Instant Pot Cookbook For Two by Janet A. Zimmerman.

 This recipe is made for 2 servings and is perfect for 3-quart or 6-quart IPs.
-If you like keeping your meal portions to two persons then check out more recipes in Janet A. Zimmerman’s The Ultimate Instant Pot Cookbook For Two cookbook and we’ve also reviewed it here.
+If you like keeping your meal portions to two persons then check out more recipes in Janet A. Zimmerman’s The Ultimate Instant Pot Cookbook For Two cookbook.

-1. Select Sauté and adjust to Medium heat.
+1. Turn the Instant Pot and select Sauté.
+Adjust to Medium heat.
 Add the butter to the inner pot.
 When the butter has melted and stopped foaming, add the oats and stir to coat with the butter.
 Continue cooking for 2 to 3 minutes, or until the oats have a nutty aroma.

 2. Add the salt, sugar, water, milk, vanilla, and cranberries.
 Stir to combine.